viper13/mediaservice/README.md

 Installed ffmpeg https://www.ffmpeg.org/ it is neaded for video converting to mp4 format.
 It must be available from command prompt.

 # Run
-Once need to execute bat or sh setup script.
-All neaded actions are presented in that files.
-But I have recomend execute setup.sh in the gitbash. for runing please execute run sh or bat script.
+Once need to execute setup.sh script.
+All neaded actions are presented in it.
+But I have recomend execute it in the gitbash. for runing please execute run sh or bat script.

 # Mongo DB
-expected DB 'mediaservice' and collection 'users'
+expected DB 'mediaservice' and collection 'users'(not used now)